-Seal Pup Birthing Season South Puget Sound, Late June - September (*Alert: pupping season is now underway on outer coast and inland waters of WA) Harbor seal pups grace our lives by visiting inland Puget Sound shores in early summer and fall.
+Seal Pup Birthing Season Alert: Pupping season soon to begin on outer WA coast Harbor seal pups grace our lives by visiting inland Puget Sound shores in early summer and fall.
 However, along the coastlines of Washington and Oregon, they are born as early as April (view map of pupping season).
-The pups "haul out" to get much-needed rest and warmth by sleeping peacefully on the beaches and rocks, often alone for long hours.
+The pups "haul out" to get much-needed rest and warmth by sleeping on beaches and shoreline rocks, often alone for long hours.
 These pups are extremely vulnerable at this time and need our protection to help them survive; only 50% of harbor seals survive their first year.

 Please make sure your dogs are leashed at all times when you visit the beach.
 Not only are the seal pups at risk from dog attacks, but dogs are at risk, too.
-Seals carry communicable diseases which your dog can contract, even by just sniffing a seal.
+Seals carry communicable diseases which your dog can contract, even by just getting too close.
 In most cities, dogs are not allowed on the beach.
+Virtually every year, seal pups are severely injured or killed in South Puget Sound by off-leash dogs.
 Don't touch seal pups!
 It's the law.
 Never handle a seal pup.
 They are wild animals and can inflict a severe wound.
 They can also carry diseases that are transmittable to humans and touching a marine mammal is a violation of the Marine Mammal Protection Act (MMPA).

 Never move or feed a seal pup.
 If a pup is still nursing and the mother cannot her offspring, he will starve.
 A pup's digestive system is designed only for mom's rich milk or foods in their natural ecosystem - not peanut butter or cans of tuna fish (true instances of misguided human interference).